Alina Zagitova: 2017–18 season: Olympic and European champion

 At the 2018 Winter Olympics, Zagitova was selected to compete in the free skate during the team event.
-She finished in first place with a new personal best score of 158.08, only 2.38 points away from Evgenia Medvedeva's world record.
+She finished in first place with a new personal best score of 158.08, only 2.38 points away from Medvedeva's world record.
 She earned 10 points for the Olympic Athletes from Russia, who won the silver medal behind Canada.
 In the individual event, Zagitova skated a clean short program and posted a world record score of 82.92, beating the previous record of 81.61 that Medvedeva had posted earlier that evening.
 In the free skate, she missed the planned triple loop after her first triple Lutz, but she successfully added the combination to her second Lutz.
 Zagitova and Medvedeva both scored 156.65 points in the free skate, but Zagitova came out ahead thanks to her higher score in the short program.
-She won the gold medal in the event at the age of 15 years and 281 days, becoming the second-youngest Olympic champion in women's singles by 28 days behind Tara Lipinski.
+She won the gold medal in the event at the age of 15 years and 281 days, becoming the second-youngest Olympic champion in women's singles by 28 days behind Lipinski.

 After the Olympic Games, Zagitova competed at the 2018 World Championships in Milan.
 In the short program, she placed second to Carolina Kostner, but she fell three times in the free skate and only finished fifth overall.
 This was her only loss of the season.